kolzchut/mediawiki-extensions-KZBrokenLinks/README.md

 | $wgKZBrokenLinksHttpConfig    | `timeout`            | 30                                       | timeout in seconds for HTTP callouts
 | $wgKZBrokenLinksHttpConfig    | `agent`              | Kol-Zchut Broken Links HealthCheckLinks  | agent name for HTTP callouts
 | $wgKZBrokenLinksHttpConfig    | `excludedProtocols`  | empty                                    | array of protocols to exclude from link health checks (e.g., ftp)

+### sheetId
+The appropriate Google Sheet can be created by uploading the included `google-sheets-template.xslx`;
+make sure it is converted to a native Google Sheet, otherwise the extension won't be able to use it.

 ## Maintenance scripts